contra/graphql-helix/.changeset/stupid-flowers-tan.md

 By using the new response helpers, fastify plugins are fully supported.

 The function `toResponsePayload` converts the `processRequest` result into an intermediate format suitable for streaming to clients.
+It contains the HTTP status code, the headers, and an AsyncGenerator that yields the text response that should be streamed to the clients.
+In a future release this might become the default return type from `processRequest`.
 Since fastify does not not support consuming async iterables yet an additional helper for converting the async iterable text stream to a [`Readable` stream](https://nodejs.org/api/stream.html#readable-streams) is necessary.

 ```ts